Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: introduction

-Ultraintense and ultrashort laser pulses \cite{danson2019petawatt,yoon2019achieving,yoon2021realization} have been demonstrated to generate high energy $\gamma$ photon beams via nonlinear Compton scattering (NCS) \cite{chen2013mev,sarri2014ultrahigh,cole2018experimental,poder2018experimental}.
-The spin angular momentum (SAM) properties of emitted $\gamma$ photons are revealed in theoretical investigations from moderate to ultraintense regimes \cite{yanfei2020polarized,tang2020highly,wang2022brilliant}.
-The generated $\gamma$ ray beams are shown to carry OAM as the collective effect of the mechanical OAM of the individual photon defined by $\bm{L}=\bm{r}\times\bm{p}$ \cite{liu2016generation,Chen:2018tkb}.
+Ultraintense and ultrashort laser pulses \cite{danson2019petawatt,yoon2019achieving,yoon2021realization} have been demonstrated to generate high energy $\gamma$ photons via nonlinear Compton scattering (NCS) \cite{chen2013mev,sarri2014ultrahigh,cole2018experimental,poder2018experimental}.
+The spin angular momentum (SAM) properties of emitted $\gamma$ photons have been revealed in theoretical investigations from moderate to ultraintense regimes \cite{yanfei2020polarized,tang2020highly,wang2022brilliant,Sun:2022cat}.
+The generated $\gamma$ photon beam is shown to carry OAM as the collective effect of the mechanical OAM of the individual photon defined by $\bm{L}=\bm{r}\times\bm{p}$ \cite{liu2016generation,Chen:2018tkb}.
 Although these studies have inspired rich mechanisms for the generation of vortex beams with collective OAM in laser-plasma interactions \cite{gong2018brilliant,liu2020vortex,wang2020generation,hu2021attosecond,zhang2021efficient,bake2022bright}, the intrinsic OAM carried by these photons is still missing from the picture.
-Most of these studies consider vortex lasers and view the angular momentum transfer relation in NCS as the conversion from intrinsic SAM and OAM of laser photons to the mechanical OAM of final particles.
-On the other hand, investigations based on the spiral motion of charged particles in laser or undulator fields have identified that photons in the harmonic radiation carry intrinsic OAM \cite{sasaki2008proposal,bahrdt2013first,katoh2017angular}.
-Recently, the generation of vortex particles during a scattering process is found to be the result of generalized measurement over the final particle in the quantum picture \cite{karlovets2022generation}.
-Thus radiation of vortex $\gamma$ photons should be investigated in full QED treatment to reflect the quantum evolution of the electron, which is missing in classical trajectory based studies \cite{taira2017gamma,katoh2017angular,bogdanov2018probability,epp2019angular,bogdanov2019semiclassical}.
-Moreover, strong lasers are achieved by temporal compression, and the resulting finite pulse shape drastically alters the harmonic contents of the NCS spectra affecting angular momentum properties of radiated $\gamma$ photons \cite{mackenroth2011nonlinear,tang2020highly}.
-Under realistic intense lasers, the radiated vortex $\gamma$ photon beam may no longer be recognized as a coherent vortex state with definite polarization and total angular momentum (TAM).
-The core problem resides in addressing the QED nature of both high energy radiation and conditions for the formation of vortex states in intense laser pulses.
+On the other hand, investigations based on the spiral motion of charged particles in laser or undulator fields have identified that photons in harmonic radiation carry intrinsic OAM \cite{sasaki2008proposal,bahrdt2013first,katoh2017angular}.
+Recently, the generation of vortex particles during a scattering process was found to be the result of a generalized measurement over the final particle in the quantum picture \cite{karlovets2022generation}.
+Thus, radiation of vortex $\gamma$ photons should be investigated in the full QED treatment to reflect the quantum evolution of the electron, which is missing in classical trajectory-based studies \cite{taira2017gamma,katoh2017angular,bogdanov2018probability,epp2019angular,bogdanov2019semiclassical}.
+Moreover, strong lasers are achieved by temporal compression, and the resulting finite pulse shape alters the harmonic content of the NCS spectra affecting angular momentum properties of radiated $\gamma$ photons \cite{mackenroth2011nonlinear,tang2020highly}.